Rajaonarison-Andry-Misandratra-Fiderana/my-hyprland-dotfile/README.md

 ## ✅ TODO

 - 🔧 Fix icon spacing in tray
 - 🌗 Add a light/dark theme toggle system
 - 🖼️ Implement a wallpaper selector
+- 🎨 Customize the appearance of wlogout

 ---